 Each semester the students are introduced to new strokes and longer distances than they have swum before.
 Utilizing fins near the beginning of a semester will give extra propulsion so the students can accomplish new strokes and longer distances.
 As the students become more proficient in swimming, we remove one fin and eventually both fins.

-In an effort to protect all swimmers from Water Born Illnesses (WBI) the Health Department requires that children who are not potty-trained wear reusable swim pants.
-Wearing two swim pants with tight elastic around the waist and legs will contain a solid accident in the swimming pool and protect everyone from WBI.
+In an effort to protect all swimmers from Water Born Illnesses (WBI), Emler Swim School requires that all students under 3 years of age wear reusable swim pants.
+Wearing two pairs of swim pants with tight elastic around the waist and legs will contain a solid accident in the swimming pool and protect everyone from WBI.

 We know there is more than one way to teach a child to swim.
 However, we don’t endorse techniques that include letting go of babies on top of the water and allowing them to sink underwater if they don’t lie still.
 We understand that these well-meaning teachers are simply trying to protect these babies from drowning.
 Emler Swim School agrees that that steps must be taken to reduce drowning, the #1 reason for the accidental death of US children under the age of five.